ErosLever/officellm/README.md

 | **Unified Office Add-in** | TypeScript/HTML | Single Office JS Add-in that auto-detects host (Word/Excel/PowerPoint/Outlook) via `Office.onReady()`.
 One manifest for all hosts.        |
 | **Express Server**        | Node.js         | Serves static add-in files + dynamic `manifest.xml` (URLs from Host header).
 Docker/K8s deployment.                                       |

+See [TOOLS.md](TOOLS.md) for the full list of all 129 MCP tools, organized by host application (Word/Excel/PowerPoint/Outlook) and category, with a one-line description of each.

 ## Project Structure

 ```